WeblateOrg/weblate/docs/wlc.rst

 .. versionadded:: 2.7

     The wlc utility is fully supported since Weblate 2.7.
-If you are using an older version some incompatibilities with API might occur.
+If you are using an older version some incompatibilities with the API might occur.

 Installation
 ++++++++++++

-The Weblate Client is shipped separately, you need to install wlc to have it, it also includes Python module :mod:`wlc`:
+The Weblate Client is shipped separately and includes the Python module.
+You need to install :mod:`wlc`:, wlc to use these.

 .. code-block:: sh